Hei3enberg/pagestats/README.md

 - Display the total size of all pages in megabytes (MB).
 - Display the total number of media files.
 - Display the total size of all media files in megabytes (MB).
-- Performance optimization through caching
+- Performance optimization through caching (default: 1 hour)
 - Admin interface for cache management
 - Configuration options for excluding namespaces
-- Multilingual support
+- Multilingual support (English/German)

 ## Installation
 1. Download the ZIP file from the latest release.